Fair Division with Two-Sided Preferences

 We now show that the allocation is PO.
 Assume without loss of generality that the types run out in the order $S_1,S_2,S_3$.
-In particular, team~$1$ may receive players of all three types, team~$2$ may only receive players of type $S_2$ and $S_3$, and team~$3$ may only receive players of type $S_3$.
-Suppose for contradiction that there exists a Pareto improvement $A' = (A_1',A_2',A_3')$ of the output allocation $A$.
+In particular, team~$1$ may receive participants of all three types, team~$2$ may only receive participants of type $S_2$ and $S_3$, and team~$3$ may only receive participants of type~$S_3$.
+Suppose for contradiction that there exists a Pareto improvement $A' = (A_1',A_2',A_3')$ of the output allocation~$A$.
 Denoting the common team valuation by $v$, we have $v(A_i) = v(A_i')$ for all $i\in\{1,2,3\}$.
-Since all players with zero value are already with their preferred team in $A$, they must remain with their team in $A'$.
-Moreover, since $A_3$ only contains players of type~$S_3$ and $v(A_3) = v(A_3')$, it must be that $A_3 = A_3'$.
-So, from $A$ to $A'$, some players of type $S_3$ are moved from $A_2$ to $A_1'$, while some players of type $S_2$ or $S_3$ (at least one player of type $S_2)$ are moved from $A_1$ to $A_2'$, where both sets of players have the same total value.
-We will show that every player of type~$S_2$ in~$A_1$ has a strictly larger value than the total value of all players of type~$S_3$ in $A_2$.
+Since all participants with zero value are already with their preferred team in $A$, they must remain with their team in $A'$.
+Moreover, since $A_3$ only contains participants of type~$S_3$ and $v(A_3) = v(A_3')$, it must be that $A_3 = A_3'$.
+So, from $A$ to $A'$, some participants of type $S_3$ are moved from $A_2$ to $A_1'$, while some participants of type $S_2$ or $S_3$ (at least one participant of type $S_2)$ are moved from $A_1$ to $A_2'$, where both sets of participants have the same total value.
+We will show that every participant of type~$S_2$ in~$A_1$ has a strictly larger value than the total value of all participants of type~$S_3$ in $A_2$.
 This is sufficient to obtain the desired contradiction.